 Sociological Theory

-The Department of Sociological Theory is dedicated to the critical discussion, dissemination and further development of the discipline's broad inventory of social and societal theory.
-It is convinced that a sociological theory discourse that is limited to the interplay of different schools and paradigms falls short.
-Rather, this discourse is linked back to current social challenges and to the investigation of social processes of their collective and individual processing and is empirically grounded through participation in university research contexts.
-In line with the University of Kassel's strong focus on innovation and transfer, the further development of social science concepts and theories as tools of thought is to be interlinked with the reflection of design opportunities and the development of new approaches to solving social problems at different levels of social action.
-The social challenges to which the Department of Sociological Theory pays particular attention include issues of post-digital lifestyles, sustainability, global justice, digitalization and democracy.
+The Research Unit of Sociological Theory is dedicated to the critical discussion, dissemination and further development of the discipline's broad inventory of Social Theory and the Theory of Society.
+It follows the conviction that a Social Theory discourse that is limited to the interplay of different schools and paradigms falls short.
+Rather, this discourse is embedded in current social challenges of society, as well as to the study of social processes in their collective and individual processing and is empirically rooted through participation in interdisciplinary research contexts at university.
+In line with the University of Kassel's strong focus on innovation and transfer, the further development of sociological concepts and theories as tools for thinking is to be combined with the reflection of design opportunities and the development of new approaches to solving social problems at different levels of social action.
+Among the social challenges to which the Research Unit Sociological Theory pays particular attention are questions of post-digital life politics, sustainability, global justice, digitalisation and democracy.

-Initiated by the speaker of the coordinating committee of the Federal Network for Consumer Research, the Department of Sociological Theory at the University of Kassel is organizing an agenda process for future-oriented consumer research.
-The project is funded by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection on the basis of a decision by the German Bundestag.
+Initiated by the spokesperson of the coordination committee of the Bundesnetzwerk Verbraucherforschung (Federal Network for Consumer Research), the Research Unit of Sociological Theory at University of Kassel is organizing an agenda process for future-oriented consumer research.
+The project is funded by the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection and based on a resolution of the German Bundestag.

 Social Theory Lab/Reading Group on the Theory of Society